ethannicholas/Frost/docs/operators.md

 identity.

 The identity / not identity operators are not allowed to operate on [value](values.html) objects, as value objects do not have a well-defined identity.
-If you "trick" Panda into comparing the identity of two value objects, for instance:
+If you "trick" Frost into comparing the identity of two value objects, for instance:

     def a:Object := 5